openearth/xbeach-test-python/docs/scripts.rst

 The first contains general shapes as a dean profile, horizontal bottom and a linear slope as well as a function to make a grid longshore uniform.
 The second contains different profiles which are combinations of the general building blocks, here you can think of a 2D dean profile or a partly horizontal and partly sloping profile.
 Both parts of the script can be extended with any profile desired.

+Current building blocks consist of 'dean1' (based on OET: dean_beach_profile.m, more general than dean2) and 'dean2' (more specific use of Dean profile based on Coastal Dynamics 1 lecture notes).
+As well as 'hor' for a horizontal bed, 'sloping' for a sloping bed and the option 'yuniform' to convert a 1D profile into a longshore uniform 2D profile.
+Current profiles consist of 'flat_1d' and 'flat_2d' which are flat profiles as the name suggests.
+Furthermore there is 'dune_1d' and 'dune_2d' which are a combination of a Dean profile (dean2) for the offshore part and a sloping profile for the onshore part.
+And at last there is 'dean1_2d' which is added later for the diagnostic test for waves, which consists of an full 2D Dean profile based on dean1

 Running the scripts
 -------------------